Why is Mexico City sinking?

 Mexico City is drinking itself into the ground

-As the city population grows and water demand increases, the problem only gets worse and Mexico City keeps sinking.
+Mexico City keeps sinking as its water supply wastes away.
+As the city’s population grows and demand for water increases, the problem only gets worse, and Mexico City continues to sink.

 If you pump water out faster than the rainwater can trickle back in, the aquifer runs out.
 Mexico City already pumps out water over twice as fast as it can be replenished, and the population of the city continues to grow.